antares-codes/etl-val-node/README.md

      (Optional) Monitor all your nodes with [Site24x7](https://www.site24x7.com).
 Receive Server Down, Critical or Trouble SMS/eMail alerts.

-18. Double check if your validator node is working after ReBooting before you submit it to https://staking.etherlite.org
+18. Double check if your validator node is working after ReBooting.

     ```bash
     sudo reboot